 - 1 green or savoy cabbage

-- Place steaks on a baking sheet, drizzle with a few tablespoons of melted coconut oil (I melt mine in a small oven-safe container while the oven is preheating) and sprinkle with a pinch or two of salt.
+Place steaks on a baking sheet, drizzle with 2 tablespoons of melted coconut oil (I melt mine in a small oven-safe container while the oven is preheating) and sprinkle with a pinch or two of salt.
 Roast for 17 minutes, flip over, and roast for 17 more.
+Edges should be slightly charred when done.

-- When the cabbage is finished, plate, drizzle with a generous amount of dressing and top with finely diced apples and walnuts if desired.
+When the cabbage is finished, plate, drizzle with a generous amount of dressing.